calum-m708/valorant-guessing-game/README.md

 ![Activate](./readme-screenshots/activate.PNG)

-3. Select one of the Active Agent's abilities, select three random abilities from the list of other agents without any duplicates, then shuffle the order of the abilities.
+3. Select one of the Active Agent's abilities, select three random abilities from the list of other agents without any duplicates, then shuffle the order of the selected abilities.

 ![Select Random Abilities](./readme-screenshots/selectRandomAbilities.PNG)